LumDev86/challengeChicksGold/README.md

 ## 1. My Backend Solution: The Water Jug Puzzle

-For the backend portion, I designed and developed a RESTful API in Go that solves the puzzle.
+For the backend portion, I designed and developed a RESTful API in C# and .NET Core that solves the puzzle.
 My goal was to create a solution that was not only correct, but also efficient and well-structured, demonstrating my ability to tackle complex problems and translate them into a robust backend architecture.

 **My Algorithmic Approach:**